 The writing style of Augustine was much richer than I had imagined.
 He was very real about his life, and did not attempt to hide who he was to his readers.
 Though, I did have issue with a few things.
 Augustine has been known to be amazingly protestant and catholic at the exact same time (none of us is perfect :-P).
 While he handles Scripture in a very solid way most of the time, he allegorizes a lot later on in the book.
 While none of the allegories cross into heresy, it does make you wonder where he got it.
 His platonic bent also peaks it’s head out into the open at times, but like I said, none of us has kink free armor.
 It will be interesting to see what minor areas of theology or philosophy were just dead wrong in my own life.
 We look back and can see the flaws in others, but it is harder to see them in our own lives.
 May God continue to open our eyes to the present and future in light of the past!

 Well, where to begin….I will explain myself, but this was my initial reaction.
-Since this is meant this for review, I will try my best to condense it by addressing a few of the bigger issues (Wound up failing at brevity :-/).
+Since this is meant for review I will try my best to condense it by addressing a few of the bigger issues (Wound up failing at brevity :-/).

 The underlying foundations of this work are borderline dualistic/gnostic in nature (a false duality between the material being evil and the spiritual being good.
 Very Platonic in nature) and faulty in interpretation.
 Mr. Baraka’s initial arguments from the text are built upon an allegorical interpretation, where the author smashes his presuppositions or personal ideas into the text.
 It’s a prime example of proof-texting and eisegesis.
 That meaning the author will pluck out a verse from it’s immediate/intermediate context and make a case based on a few words that only make sense in his interpretation outside of the wholeness of the original context.
 One of the worst features of the book, in my opinion, is the fact that he does not back his work up with citations, but simply assumes that his readers will follow his every word as fact without question.
 Rob Bell did something very similar in his recent book “Love Wins”.